-My Home page My small classic microphone collection My classic Jaguar My TV/Radio ads
+My Home page My classic Jaguar

-All about replacing the ribbon element in a ribbon microphone
+Replacing the ribbon element in a ribbon microphone

 ML52 Octava Russian ribbon mic

 This is the "Motor' from the Russian Ribbon Mic ML52, these are ribbons I am replacing from original.
 One has been fitted, the other has just been laid into the channel ready to be tensioned and clamped.
 Took me several tries and a few broken ribbons before I succeeded, it's brain surgery Jim!.
 The original ribbons have broader corrugations, these had opened up a bit and both ribbons had gone slack.
 These new ribbons sound fine now.
-Hear a sample of recorded Saxaphone from this re ribboned mic (248k 192kbit mp3) warmer than a condensor but fatter in the mix.

 Dave Royer wrote: